Stand of Birch

 22' x 42' x 32'

-Archive is large house made out of lace-like stainless steel that floats twenty feet above the ground, tethered to the earth by silver ropes weighed down by large boulders.
+Archive is a house made out of lace-like stainless steel that floats twenty feet above the ground and is tethered to the earth by silver ropes weighed down by large boulders.
 The work plays with the tension between the illusion of levity and reality of gravity.
-The lattice-like effect is created from a random collection of letters cut out of the steel form of the house, creating a rhythmic pattern that is illuminated from within at night.
+The lattice-like effect is created from a collection of letters cut out of the stainless steel form, creating a rhythmic pattern that is illuminated from within at night.
 The sculpture alludes to collective and social histories that are both ephemeral and transitory, yet, by virtue of the human desire to collect and organize, become permanent and cherished.

 Maintaining Gravity